Priyank-Vaghela/Priyank-Vaghela.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome!

-You can use the [editor on GitHub](https://github.com/priyankvaghela/priyankvaghela.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+You can view & contribute to all my [projects from here](https://github.com/Priyank-Vaghela)

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.